KhronosGroup/glTF/extensions/README.md

 * The name of the prefix.
 * The name of the vendor requesting the prefix.
-* The vendor's URL and / or contact information (optionally).
+* The vendor's URL and/or contact information.

 Vendor extensions are not covered by the Khronos IP framework.